 It’s also important to note that the University of Toronto’s Code of Student Conduct and The Policy on Sexual Violence and Sexual Harassment still apply while on university activity overseas.
 If you break the rules of student conduct, you may face consequences when returning to the University of Toronto.

-In order to help yourself adjust to your new cultural environment, remember to Stay…
+To help yourself adjust to your new cultural environment, you could apply the following methods:

 Cultural differences cover a wide variety of topics, as can be seen from the above information.
 As a result, it can be quite intimidating to find information online.
 The following resources could help you begin your research: